This is part of a consultation on the Red List implications of extensive changes to BirdLife’s taxonomy for non-passerines

 Prior to this taxonomic change, A. princeps (BirdLife species factsheet) was listed as Least Concern on the basis that it was not thought to approach the thresholds for Vulnerable under any of the IUCN criteria.
 Although this species was estimated to have a restricted range, it was not believed to approach the thresholds for Vulnerable under the range size criterion (Extent of Occurrence of less than 20,000 km2 combined with a declining or fluctuating range size, habitat extent/quality, or population size and a small number of locations or severe fragmentation).
 Despite the fact that the population trend appeared to be decreasing, the decline was not believed to be sufficiently rapid to approach the thresholds for Vulnerable under the population trend criterion (at least a 30% decline over ten years or three generations).
 The population size has not been quantified, but it was not believed to approach the thresholds for Vulnerable under the population size criterion (fewer than 10,000 mature individuals with a continuing decline estimated to be at least 10% over ten years or three generations, or with a specified population structure).

-A. regalis is found in primary and secondary hill and montane forest in south-eastern Sulawesi (Fry and Fry 1999, del Hoyo et al. 2001).
-It may qualify as Vulnerable under criterion C2a(ii), on the basis that it is estimated to have a population of fewer than 10,000 mature individuals, forming a single subpopulation, and is projected to undergo a continuing decline owing to expected habitat loss and degradation in montane regions.
+A. regalis is known from south-eastern Sulawesi, where it may inhabit primary and secondary hill and montane forest (Fry and Fry 1999, del Hoyo et al. 2001).
+It appears to be known from only two specimens (BirdLife International, unpublished data), thus information on recent records and visits to its probable range would be extremely useful.
+It may qualify as Vulnerable under criterion C2a(ii), if it is believed to have a population of fewer than 10,000 mature individuals, forming a single subpopulation, and is projected to undergo a continuing decline owing to expected habitat loss and degradation in montane regions.
+Given the apparent scarcity of the species, a preliminary estimate of fewer than 2,500 mature individuals may be justified, in which case it could warrant listing as Endangered under the same criterion.

 A. princeps (as defined following the taxonomic change and incorporating erythrorhamphus) inhabits primary and secondary hill and montane forest in northern, central and south-western Sulawesi (Fry and Fry 1999, del Hoyo et al. 2001).
 It may warrant listing as Near Threatened under criterion A3c, on the basis that it could undergo a moderately rapid population decline (approaching 30% over the next three generations [c.20 years]) owing to expected levels of deforestation in montane areas.